DigitalDenCloud/serverless-web-application-backend/README.md

           sam deploy --no-confirm-changeset --no-fail-on-empty-changeset
 ```

-This deploys my application infrastructure to AWS and depends on my Unit Test to succeed.
+This deploys the application infrastructure to AWS and depends on my Unit Test to succeed.
 It runs on an Ubuntu machine, and uses Python and the AWS SAM CLI.
-It validates my SAM template, builds my infrastructure, and deploys it to AWS.
+It validates thhe SAM template, builds the infrastructure, and deploys it to AWS.

 The AWS access keys are stored as GitHub Secrets and the user has very limited access to resources.
 The SAM Deploy assumes a role to deploy the needed resources.

 #### Integration Testing
 ------------------

-An integration test has been added to the test to Github Action Workflow to test the GET API endpoint:

 ```bash
 integration-test: